This ternary diagram depicts the default axes directions.

 The labels are now reversed and the data appears to be descending.

 The data is reversed and the labels indicate the opposite direction.

-The attached GRF and XLS file show an example of this.
+The attached GRF and XLS file show an example of the previous version workaround results.